shawn-nyk/tp/docs/UserGuide.md

 #### Listing all companies: `list com`

-Lists out all companies in your list of companies.
+Lists out **all** companies in your list of companies.
 After using the `find com` command, you would have likely narrowed your list of companies down to a few search results.
-Use the `list com` command to go back to seeing all the companies in your list.
+Use the `list com` command to revert to seeing all the companies in your list.

 Format: `list com`